 What is Cryptocurrency?

 The process of buying cryptocurrency is still somewhat unclear for a lot of people.
 It’s not a stock or a traditional investment.
-For most people in the U.S., Coinbase would be the easiest option to buy cryptocurrency, such as Bitcoins, Ethereum, or Litecoin.
-After verifying the account, the investor can add a number of payment methods, including credit or debit cards, U.S. bank accounts, or even wire transfers of funds.
-Cryptocurrency transactions are not anonymous and the identity of the currency owner can be traced back to a real-world identity.
+For most people in the U.S., Coinbase may be the easiest option to buy cryptocurrency, like Bitcoins, Ethereum, or Litecoin.
+After verifying the account, the investor can add a number of payment methods.
+This includes credit or debit cards, U.S. bank accounts, or even transfer wire funds.

-Tax-Treatment of Buying Cryptocurrency with Non-Retirement Funds
+Understand Tax-Treatment when Buying Cryptocurrency with Non-Retirement Funds

-Essentially, the IRS treats the income or gains from the sale of a virtual currency, such as Bitcoins, as a capital asset, subject to either short-term (ordinary income tax rates) or long term capital gains tax rates, if the asset is held greater than twelve months (15% or 20% tax rates based on income).
+Essentially, the IRS treats the income or gains from the sale of a virtual currency (such as Bitcoins) as a capital asset.
+This makes virtual currency subject to short-term (ordinary income tax rates) or long term capital gains tax rates, if the asset is held greater than twelve months.
+(15% or 20% tax rates based on income).
 By treating bitcoins and other virtual currencies as property and not currency, the IRS is imposing extensive record-keeping rules – and significant taxes – on its use.

 The Internal Revenue Code does not describe what a retirement plan can invest in, only what it cannot invest in.
-Internal Revenue Code Sections 408 & 4975 prohibits Disqualified Persons from engaging in certain type of transactions, such as the purchase of collectibles, life insurance (in the case of an IRA), as well as any transaction that directly or indirectly personally benefits a disqualified person.
+Internal Revenue Code Sections 408 & 4975 prohibits Disqualified Persons from engaging in certain types of transactions.
+This includes the purchase of collectibles, life insurance (in the case of an IRA), as well as any transaction that directly or indirectly benefits a disqualified person.

 The IRS tax treatment of virtual currency has created a favorable tax environment for retirement account investors.
-In general, when a retirement account generates income or gains from the purchase and sale of a capital asset, such as stocks, mutual funds, real estate, etc., irrespective of whether the gain was short-term (held less than twelve months) or long-term (held greater than twelve months), the retirement account does not pay any tax on the transaction and any tax would be deferred to the future when the retirement account holder taxes a distribution (in the case of a Roth IRA or Roth 401(k) plan no tax would be due if the distribution is qualified).
-Hence, using retirement funds to invest in cryptocurrencies, such as Bitcoins could allow the investor to defer or even eliminate, in the case of a Roth, any tax due from the investment.
+Usually, when a retirement account generates income or gains from the purchase/sale of a capital asset, the retirement account doesn’t pay tax on the transaction.
+Taxes are deferred to the future when the retirement account holder taxes a distribution.
+Therefore, when you use retirement funds to invest in cryptocurrencies, such as Bitcoin, the investor can defer or eliminate (in the case of a Roth) any tax due from the investment.

 How to Use a Self-Directed Solo 401(k) Plan to Invest in Cryptocurrency?

 You, as trustee of the Solo 401(k) Plan, will have checkbook control over all the assets/funds in the Solo 401(k) Plan to make cryptocurrency investments.

-6. Since a 401(k) Plan is exempt from tax pursuant to Internal Revenue Code Section 401, all income and gains from the cryptocurrency investment will flow back to the 401(k) plan without tax.
+Since a 401(k) Plan is exempt from tax pursuant to Internal Revenue Code Section 401, all income and gains from the cryptocurrency investment will flow back to the 401(k) plan without tax.

-The IRA Financial Group will take care of the entire set-up of your Self-Directed Solo 401(k) Plan structure.
-The whole process can be handled by phone, email, fax, or mail, and typically takes between 4-10 days to complete, the timing of which largely depends on the custodian currently holding your retirement funds.
+The IRA Financial Group will take care of the entire set-up of your Self-Directed Solo 401(k) for Bitcoin.
+We can handle the process by phone, email, fax, or mail.
+It typically takes between 4-10 days to complete, but the timing is largely dependent on the custodian holding your retirement funds.

-Note: Whatever platform you decide to use if contemplating investing retirement funds into cryptocurrencies, it is vital that Investors understand the financial risks.
-Cryptocurrency IRA investors should have the financial ability to bear the risks of a cryptocurrency investment, and a potential total loss of their investment.
+It doesn’t matter what platform you choose to invest your retirement funds in cryptocurrencies.
+The important element is to understand the financial risks with such an investment.
+Investors must have the financial ability to bear the risks of a cryptocurrency investment.
+And the potential total loss of that investment.
 Cryptocurrency investments, such as Bitcoins, are uncertain and highly volatile.
 Any retirement account investor interested in using retirement funds to invest in cryptocurrencies should do their diligence and proceed with caution.